aditiyk/Logify/README.md

 ## Overview
 Logify is a cutting-edge, human-in-the-loop autonomous supply chain intelligence platform.
 Built with a 3-agent orchestration architecture, it continuously monitors shipments, senses real-world disruptions (like severe weather or port congestion), and intelligently recalculates logistics routes natively in the browser.

 Instead of relying on simple, static baseline costs, Logify models the real-world business impact by combining an advanced **5-Pillar Disruption Matrix**.
-The platform visualizes all of this activity across a gorgeous, edge-to-edge widescreen dashboard packed with strict neon-punk aesthetics (Vibrant Purple `#9929EA`, Hot Pink `#FF5FCF`, and deep `#000000` blacks), interactive Leaflet tracking maps, and fully auditable execution logs.
+The platform visualizes all of this activity across a gorgeous, edge-to-edge widescreen dashboard, interactive Leaflet tracking maps, and fully auditable execution logs.

 ---